The Nordic Youth Pool is closed!

 If you have any questions, you can contact the secretariat at email@example.com

 All youth associations and self-organized youth groups, structured around democratic values, in voluntary settings and with a homestead in the Nordics, can apply for the pool.
 To apply, there should also be young participants from at least two Nordic countries.

 The activities granted funding must be arranged by and for young people, between 16-30 years old.

 Wednesday the 20th of April at 23:59 (according to your National time zone).
-If you apply at this date, your activity can be conducted from the 15th of December 2021 and one year forward.
+If you apply at this date, your activity can be conducted from the 15th of December 2021 and until the 30th of October 2022.

 You can read the pool guidlines, adopted on the 28th of October 2020, here:

 You can also find instructions for the guidelines, to help with your application, here: